Inward Glance

 • What would I need to remove or change to make this habit easier?

-If using Claude — paste this prompt
+AI prompt (e.g., Claude) — paste this prompt

 Lessons from the creator's habit list: She started with the three journal habits as non-negotiables — intention, imagining, and glimmers.
 Everything else was added around them.
 The most important discovery: habits that had a specific time (meditation before phone, water glass on waking) stuck far better than open-ended ones.
-She also added a health-pillar habit for a specific habit she was trying to change — showing that the app can help with tracking tricky existing "bad" habits, not just aspirational ones.
+She also added a well-being pillar habit for a specific habit she was trying to change — showing that the app can help with tracking tricky existing "bad" habits, not just aspirational ones.

 Step 3 · Set goals by SPIRE pillar